Section 1. Deposits and Accounts

 - Ensure that the organization meets all government financial reporting requirements to protect the non-profit status of Breastfeeding USA.

 Breastfeeding USA is committed to making its financial reports available for public inspection.
-The IRS Form 990 with accompanying schedules for each of our first three years as an organization are available below.
+The IRS Form 990 with accompanying schedules for each of our first four years as an organization are available below.

 Volunteer Breastfeeding Counselors are experienced breastfeeding mothers who have been accredited by Breastfeeding USA following completion of a comprehensive breastfeeding education program.
 They provide information and support to pregnant and breastfeeding mothers, in both one-on-one and group situations.
 Lactation experts with specialized resources are available to assist Breastfeeding Counselors and parents with unusual breastfeeding situations.